Pastel Horizon by Dan Sutherland

 • Integrity:

 Moral consistency of actions, values and principles.
-A sense of honesty in regard to the motivations of one’s actions.
+Honesty in regard to the motivations of one’s actions.

 Nantucket Peaceworks Logo